sseleman95/CMD/docs/write-a-plugin.md

 ## Tips

-- Access Docsify methods and properties using `window.Docsify`
+- Access CMD methods and properties using `window.CMD`
-- Access the current Docsify instance using the `vm` argument
+- Access the current CMD instance using the `vm` argument
 - Developers who prefer using a debugger can set the [`catchPluginErrors`](configuration#catchpluginerrors) configuration option to `false` to allow their debugger to pause JavaScript execution on error
 - Be sure to test your plugin on all supported platforms and with related configuration options (if applicable) before publishing